IoriBranford/beeshooter/genesis/POSTMORTEM.md

 [Aseprite](https://www.aseprite.org/) is the current king of pixel graphic tools.
 Its many conveniences make creating for Genesis and other retro consoles a breeze.

-As with the original game, the level was made in [Tiled](https://www.mapeditor.org/).
-A custom plugin exported the level data to C source code, since the Genesis lacks a file system and the standard XML or JSON format would be too big and slow for the Genesis to parse.
+The original game's level was made in [Tiled](https://www.mapeditor.org/).
+I wrote a Tiled plugin to export the level data to C source code.
+This solution gave me the most control over the output, plus the Genesis lacks a file system and the standard XML or JSON format would be too big and slow for the Genesis to parse.

 Any performance issues can be investigated with [md-profiler](https://github.com/Tails8521/md-profiler) and a special [profiling version of BlastEm](https://github.com/Tails8521/blastem).